 The easiest place to see disruption from Tesla is in the dashboard of the Model 3.
 There are reasons discussed above why it will be organizationally difficult for a car company to put absolutely everything onto one screen.
 But the deeper reasons might just be how much they want to do it.
 The Model 3 dashboard is partly about cost saving (fewer widgets to install), but this is also a rejection of a huge number of deeply embedded beliefs about what a car should be.
 This is not how car people think.
 Car UIs today feel little like feature phones in 2006, as I wrote here last year.

 There are other cool things that come from the de novo model.
 Outside the car itself, Tesla can sell direct on a fixed price instead of going through dealers.
-OEM dealers often have contracts around who can install new software (so no OTA updates allowed) and those dealers make most of their profits from repairs.
-Something around half of repair spending is on things directly linked to the ICE - no ICE means no oil leaks or broken fan belts.
+OEM dealers often have contracts around who can install new software (so no remote updates allowed) and those dealers make most of their profits from repairs.
+Around half of repair spending is on things directly linked to the ICE - no ICE means no oil leaks or broken fan belts.
 Dealers also play an important role in setting pricing and incentives, and driving demand to specific models.
 These are all more things that are hard for the incumbent industry to adapt to.

 However, again, it’s unclear to me how central these things are.
 The counter-argument, perhaps, is that that this is comparable to things like the Apple Stores, or the on-device activation of your phone account when you buy an iPhone.
 These are nice, and a selling point, and hard for Samsung to match, but do we think Apple’s market share would collapse without them?